 Bread machine mixes can be prepared easily with or without a bread machine by hand or with a stand mixer, then baked in an oven, air-fryer, or slow cooker.

 How to Prepare a Bread Machine Mix- Without a Bread Machine

 Clearly a bread machine is handy appliance to have in the kitchen to make bread quickly and with minimal effort.
 However, the lack of a bread maker shouldn’t deter you from enjoying the many delicious bread machine mix recipes that are available.

 How to Prepare Bread Machine Mixes by Hand

 Gather the ingredients needed to complete the mix, (such as milk or water, honey, yeast, any nuts or fruits, etc).
-In a small bowl mix the yeast in the warm water, set aside.
-Dump the Bread Machine Mix dry ingredients package into a large bowl, add the yeast mixture to the bowl.
-Add melted butter (but only lukewarm or it will kill the yeast).
+In a small bowl mix the yeast in the warm water, with 2 teaspoons of sugar, set aside.
+Ensure that the water (or milk) temperature is the temperature recommended on the particular packet of yeast (usually 115ºF)

 Stir until the mass starts to stick together.
 When you cannot comfortably stir any further, dump the dough onto a floured surface and begin kneading.
 (The dough will likely be slightly wetter than you can handle by hand.
 A tablespoon or so of flour on the counter should make it just right.